-Words like “goal setting” at times of year when everyone is trying to get a fresh start—like New Year’s or at the beginning of the school year—always produce mixed feelings in me.
+Words like “goal setting” at times of year when everyone is trying to get a fresh start—like New Year’s or at the beginning of the school year—can produce mixed feelings in me.

 On the other hand, I often find that goals and resolutions get forgotten within about, oh, 24 hours.
-Maybe a week max.
-I’ve lacked the motivation, commitment and discipline to see them through.
+Maybe a few weeks max.
+Many of us lack the motivation, commitment and discipline to see them through.

-It took several years as a stay-at-home mom of failing miserably at relying on raw intelligence and skill before I realized that I needed to be a bit more intentional with my goal setting and planning.
-(Side rant: the word intentional makes me crazy.
-I agree that it is necessary and good but seriously, it’s a tad overused in Christian circles…however, I can’t think of a better word, so there you go.
-Moving on.)
-I need to set goals, along with routines, because otherwise I am wandering around my house aimlessly day-to-day—keeping the kids alive, of course, but driving myself crazy with my lack of focus.
+It took several years as a stay-at-home mom before I realized that I needed to be a bit more intentional with my personal goal-setting and planning.
+Otherwise I am wandering around my house aimlessly day-to-day—keeping the kids alive, of course, but driving myself crazy with my lack of focus.

 When it comes down to it, mom life is inherently chaotic.
 Maybe you thrive in chaos…but chances are, if you’re reading this post, you know you could probably do better.

 Disclosure: this post may contain affiliate links, which won’t change your price but will share some commission.
 See here for more information.

 Don’t just take my word for it; goal-setting is actually biblical.
 Let’s take a look at the big picture: